savagerunderscorelex/Stop-Being-A-Weenie/logs.md

 Actions: changed the collision body for the boundary to be a world boundary instead of a collision rectangle.
 This makes it way easier to make the whole edge "deathly".
 I should've done this with my flappy game project, but this is the whole point of learning tho!!

 I basically finished all of the level 2 code!
 (3:16 PM)

+3:27 PM I changed the name of the boundaries and added some comments to my code so I can understand it a bit better (I remember looking at my flappy game code and couldn't understand a lot of it lol)

+3:50 PM Continued working on the level 2 map

+4:19 PM Finished Level 2 Map!!